libgd/libgd/src/readme.txt

                 working with existing PNG files that already use 256 colors.)
-Note that gdImageColorAllocate does not check for existing colors that match your request; see gdImageColorExact and gdImageColorClosest for ways to
+Note that gdImageColorAllocate does not check for existing colors that match your request; see gdImageColorExact, gdImageColorClosest and
-                locate existing colors that approximate the color desired in situations where a new color is not available.
+                gdImageColorClosestHWB for ways to locate existing colors that approximate the color desired in situations where a new color is not available.
 Also see gdImageColorResolve, new in gd-1.6.2.

 ... inside a function ...